engrit-illinois/org-shared-mecm-deployments/README.md

 https://github.com/engrit-illinois/Get-MecmCollegePrefixes

 ### Get-MacsFromSmsPxeLog
-Pulls our SMSPXE log from the \\engr-mecmdp-01\logs share and pulls just the MACs, to help identify bootlooping machines.
+Pulls our SMSPXE log from the \\engr-mecmdp-01\logs share and pulls the MACs and some stats, to help identify bootlooping machines.
 https://github.com/engrit-illinois/Get-MacsFromSmsPxeLog

 ### force-mecm-baseline-evaluation